-News Associates runs a 35-week full-time NCTJ-accredited Diploma in Multimedia Sports Journalism, which is delivered in association with Britain’s leading sports press agency Sportsbeat.
+So you want to become a sports journalist?
+News Associates runs a 35-week full-time NCTJ-accredited Diploma in Multimedia Sports Journalism.
+This is delivered in association with Britain’s leading sports press agency Sportsbeat; perfect for anyone wanting to study sports journalism.

-In 2014/2015 and 2015/2016, this course was named the number one in the UK by the National Council for the Training of Journalists, with an unprecedented 100% gold standard pass rate – compared to a national average of 22%.
+In 2014/2015 and 2015/2016, our sports journalism course was named the number one in the UK by the National Council for the Training of Journalists, with an unprecedented 100% gold standard pass rate – compared to a national average of 22%.

 The course has one intake a year (September) in London and Manchester.
 Click here to download the course brochure and prospectus.